IRNAS/AccelStepper/README.txt

-Port of Arduino AccelSteper library to STM32F4 microcontroller.
+Port of Arduino AccelSteper library to STM32F4 microcontrollers.